Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

-In our simulation, we also study the relationship between the number of recycled samples and statistical efficiency, in order to demonstrate that it is not necessary to recycle all the intermediate steps to reap the benefit of recycling.
-This is relevant in a high dimensional parameter space where the amount of memory required to store the extra samples becomes substantial.\footnote{In the stochastic volatility model of Section~\ref{sec:SV_test_case}, for example, it requires 4GB of memory to store 100 extra samples per iteration from a Markov chain of length 3,200 in a 3000-dimensional parameter space.} For long trajectories, there is substantial correlation among the intermediate states and we can expect that recycling a subset of the intermediate states would provide as much statistical efficiency as recycling all.
-To quantify this, we first ran the algorithm recycling all the intermediate states.
-We then repeatedly reduced the number of samples per iteration $K$ (recycled intermediate states plus the final state) by a factor of 2.
-The results presented for our examples are based on the smallest $K$ for which the ESS averaged across all the estimators is within 5\% of that when recycling all the intermediate states.
+We also study the relationship between the number of recycled samples and statistical efficiency.
+In particular, we demonstrate that it is not necessary to recycle all the intermediate steps to reap the benefit of recycling.
+This is relevant in a high dimensional parameter space where the amount of memory required to store the extra samples becomes substantial.\footnote{In the stochastic volatility model of Section~\ref{sec:SV_test_case}, for example, it requires 4GB of memory to store 100 extra samples per iteration from a Markov chain of length 3,200 in a 3000-dimensional parameter space.} For long trajectories, there is substantial correlation among the intermediate states and we can expect that recycling a subset of the intermediate states may provide almost as much statistical efficiency as recycling all.

+To quantify this, we first run the algorithm recycling all the intermediate states.
+We then repeatedly reduce $K$, the number of samples per iteration (recycled intermediate states plus the final state), by a factor of 2.
+In comparing the algorithms with and without recycling, we use the smallest $K$ for which the ESS averaged across all the estimators is within 5\% of that when recycling all the intermediate states.
 Section~\ref{sec:how_many_to_recycle} investigates in more detail the relationship between the statistical efficiency and the number of recycled samples.

-Finally, we investigate the utility of recycling during the tuning phase of HMC / NUTS, in which a covariance matrix of the target $\pi(\cdot)$ is estimated.
-Such use of recycling requires no extra memory, and a good covariance estimator $\widehat{\Sigma}$ can enhance both the speed of one iteration as well as the mixing rate of HMC / NUTS later on by setting the mass matrix $\mathrm{M} = \widehat{\Sigma}^{-1}$ \cite{stan15, neal10}.